-- Remove all fly veils, synthetic halters and rugs and metal objects from your horse, or authorize someone to do it for you;
+Remove all fly veils, synthetic halters and rugs and metal objects from your horse, or authorise someone to do it for you;

-- Do not move horses into a foreign paddock at the last minute unless it is a contained, fuel reduced area and part of the fire plan;
+Do not move horses into a foreign paddock at the last minute unless it is a contained, fuel reduced area and they go as a herd as part of the fire plan;

 If You Cannot Leave How Will You Manage During a Fire?